1datcodes/GunnMaths/README.md

 Each course has its own Midterm+Final review

-## Working with Git LFS

-Each course folder has its own documents folder that stores all the test and quiz pdf files.
-The pdf files are stored through Git LFS.

-To fetch files stored in Git LFS do the following:

-1. Fetch `git lfs fetch`
-2. Populate with real content `git lfs checkout`

 Our AI generation code is in the AIgen folder and can be used by importing the component to each unit (< v6.0.0)

     import Generator from 'src/AIgen/Generator.js';